sunhwan/charmmdoc/source/domdec.rst

   pressure simulations.
 - Minimization (mini -command) does not work with DOMDEC.
 The best way around this is to first do minimization and then turn on DOMDEC for dynamics.
-- DOMDEC cannot be turned OFF within the script where the DOMDEC -command was given.
+- DOMDEC cannot be turned OFF within the script where the DOMDEC command was given.
 For example you cannot run dynamics with DOMDEC, turn it off, and run dynamics without DOMDEC.
 - IMAGe recentering command only operates on molecules that are a single DOMDEC